About Sheriff James Stuart

-Sheriff Stuart is active with the Minnesota Sheriff's Association as an Executive Board Member and represents law enforcement on the MSA Legislative and Training Committees.
+Sheriff Stuart is active with the Minnesota Sheriff's Association as Vice President and represents law enforcement on the MSA Legislative and Training Committees.
 He is also active on the national level with the National Sheriff's Association as:

-• a member of the Board of Directors;
+• a member of the Executive Committee of the Board of Directors

-• a member of the Youth Programs and Juvenile Justice Committee; and
+• a member of the Youth Programs and Juvenile Justice Committee

 • a member of the Global Policing Affairs Committee.

 He is also a member of the following committees:

 • the Minnesota Domestic Violence Committee